Tag

 As a caution, relying on color alone to communicate information causes barriers to access for many readers.
 Color vision deficient and low vision users may not be able to perceive color differences, and screen readers do not announce colors to non-sighted users.

-Since a tag does not get an accessible name and is not focusable by default, each tag must have adequate contextual information provided in the surrounding layout or user interface to convey the same information the color alone is conveying.
-A designer or developer could consider using a tag with an icon to supplement using color alone or be sure the text within a tag is as descriptive as possible.
+Since a tag does not get an accessible name and is not focusable by default, each tag must have adequate contextual information provided in the surrounding layout or UI to convey the same information that color alone would convey.
+Designers and developers should consider using tags with icons instead of color alone or be sure that text within a tag is as descriptive as possible.

 Compare Figure 1 to Figure 2.
-Both figures include a blue informational tag, a red danger tag , and a cyan link tag.
-In Figure 1, note how difficult it is to determine the differences between the tags due to the lack of visual cues.
-In Figure 2, including icons and more descriptive text have increased the amount of helpful information available without using color alone.
+Both examples include blue, red, and green tags.
+In Figure 1, note how difficult it is to determine the differences between tags due to a lack of visual cues.
+In Figure 2, including icons and more descriptive text increases the amount of helpful information available without relying on color alone.

 Figure 1